diriano/labbces/content/authors/jmmunozp/_index.md

 ---
 # Display name
-title: Jorge Mario Muñoz Perez
+title: Jorge Mario Muñoz Pérez

 # Is this the primary user of the site?
 superuser: false